 For irreducible reduced root systems, the notions of quasi-concave and concave functions coincide.
 Let $f$ be any concave function defined more generally on $\Phi$.
 Let $E$ be the set of points in $\mathcal{A}_T$ fixed by $G_f$.
-For a root $\alpha \in \Phi$, let denote all possible ways of writing $\alpha$ in the rational positive cone of some subset of roots in $\Phi$.
-Let $f'$ be the function on $\Phi$ defined by:
+For a root $\alpha \in \Phi$, let

+denote all possible ways of writing $\alpha$ in the rational positive cone of some subset of roots in $\Phi$.
+Let $f'$ be the function on $\Phi$ defined by

-By \cite[Prop 3.3]{courtes}, we have $f'=f_E$ for some subset $E$ of the apartment.
+By \cite[Proposition 3.3]{courtes}, we have $f'=f_E$ for some subset $E$ of the apartment.